ffavela/esets/README.md

 This is of course a sarcastic response, chipping away stuff is were the difficulty is.
-Anydoby can describe a block of marble no matter the size, it is a humbling experience that someone had the talent, determination and character to pull that off and turn it into David.
+Anydoby can describe a block of marble no matter the size, it is a humbling experience that someone had the talent, determination and character to pull that off and turn that marble block into David.

-To put it into the `eset` perspective, mathematically it is easier to describe and enumerate the entire infinite set of Whole numbers than the chipped subset of twin prime numbers or the odd perfect numbers, even if this later one may actually turn out to be finite or even empty.
+To put it into the `eset` perspective, mathematically it is easier to describe and enumerate the entire infinite set of Whole numbers than the chipped away subset of twin prime numbers or the odd perfect numbers, even if this later one may actually turn out to be finite or even empty.

 Note also that it is easier to describe the evens than to describe the set of even numbers up to some humongous value.
 Because that humongous